C-Saúde

 C-Saúde avança com nova release de sistemas: inovação e conformidade tecnológica

 C-Saúde has launched a new version of its health service management and operation systems.
 This update not only enhances functionalities and corrects inconsistencies identified by users but also ensures that the platforms align with the latest technological trends and regulatory requirements, thereby guaranteeing greater efficiency, security, and innovation.
 Objective of the Update The new release focuses on the modernization and continuous improvement of C-Saúde’s systems.
 The main enhancements include: Addition of new functionalities, ensuring greater efficiency and an improved user experience.
 Correction of reported errors, optimizing platform performance.
 Technological alignment, keeping pace with industry innovations and meeting key regulatory requirements.
 Key Updates Among the latest improvements, the following stand out: Compliance with U.S. Government Executive Order 14168, reinforcing digital security and governance standards.
 Implementation of disk encryption processes on healthcare unit servers, enhancing data protection.
 Upgrade of the SESP Platform from version 2.3.3 to 2.6.11, ensuring greater stability and new operational features.
-Impact and BenefitsThese advancements positively impact C-Saúde end users and partners by providing more agile, secure, and adaptable systems that better meet their needs.
+Impact and BenefitsThese advancements positively impact C-Saúde end users and relevant institutions by providing more agile, secure, and adaptable systems that better meet their needs.
 As a result, user experience improves, and the monitoring of programs and operations is optimized.
 Challenges and ImplementationThe implementation of this update faced significant challenges, particularly due to a temporary two-week operational interruption.
 This situation required adjustments to the initial plan, adapting development strategies to ensure timely delivery.
 The methodology applied relied on collaborative meetings for requirement gathering, a process affected by the operational pause but set to be reinforced in upcoming updates.
 Future UpdatesC-Saúde remains committed to continuous innovation and has already scheduled the next update for June 20, 2025.
 The objective is to keep enhancing the systems to meet the evolving demands of users and technological advancements in the sector.
 With this release, C-Saúde advances in its mission to deliver efficient, and secure digital solutions.
 What does this mean for PrEP_NEW & PrEP_CT reporting

 Destaques